 Schedule and Time Commitment

-New docents must attend a two-day Winter Wildlife Docent training in November.
+Returning docents must attend one day of Winter Wildlife Docent training on December 2, 2023.

 Benefits to the Volunteer